 Labeling and Describing

 Labeling and naming things are important building language.
-Clearly labeling things makes it easier to request them more efficiently.
+Clearly labeling simple things makes it easier to request them more efficiently.
 It also allows you talk about things and activities.
 Going to the next level of adjectives, adverbs, prepositions, etc. makes it easier to describe things and talk about experiences.
 Imagine that the person couldn’t tell you the name of something they saw.
 But they can describe it and you can figure out what it is.

 Many of our students learn it receptively with the way we teach.
 But it does them the most good when they start to use those words to give meaning to something they don’t know how to say.
-This function also expands what they can say with an AAC tool.
+This communicative function also expands what they can say with an AAC tool.
 It makes requests and comments more specific.
 And it allows them to use words that are available to them to tell you about something that might not be available.
 The example of Jim below is a good example of this.